ljeanner/azure-ipaas-workshop/docs/workshop.md

 Before creating the document in Cosmos DB, we need to add a unique `id` property to the document, as it is mandatory.
 We will use a `Compose` action to generate a unique identifier and append an `id` property to our message.
+TODO: Read up to this point, will continue tomorrow morning

 <div class="task" data-title="Tasks">